-Constructing quality housing is essential to preserving New York City’s communities.
+Constructing quality housing is essential to preserving New York’s communities.

 Take a closer look at the many locations where Habitat NYC and Westchester has made an impact.